solisoares/github-slideshow/_posts/0000-01-02-solisoares.md

 layout: slide solisoares
 title: "Welcome to our second slide of me ma brotha!"
 ---
-This is a text from solisoares.
+“The average dog is a nicer person than the average person.”